 There are many symptoms that you should look for if you suspect that your dog’s shedding is not normal.

-- Bald Spots – the shedding is not evenly spread out on your dogs body, with visable bald spots.
+- Bald Spots – the shedding is not evenly spread out on your dog’s body, with visible bald spots.

-- Skin Irritation- you dogs skin is irritated which includes rashes, bumps, redness, and/or scabs.
+- Skin Irritation- your dog’s skin is irritated which includes rashes, bumps, redness, and/or scabs.

 - Open Sores- does your dog have any open sores?

 - Excessive Itching- is your dog itching all of the time?

 - Excessive Face Rubbing- is your dog rubbing its face more often?

 - Excessive Licking- does your dog lick itself all of the time?

 If you notice anything that seems abnormal it’s best to visit with your vet to rule out or determine if your dog has a medical condition that is contributing to their shedding.

 It is possible that your Pomeranian is shedding an abnormal amount.